vkavsek/leptos-website-maj/BUILD.md

 ## Local Dev

-1. Build the docker image with: `sudo docker build -t maj-web .`
+1. Build the docker image with: `docker build -t maj-web .`
-2. Run the docker image with: `sudo docker run -p 8080:8080 maj-web`
+2. Run the docker image with: `docker run -p 8080:8080 maj-web`

 ## Publishing to Fly.io